antonfrancois/Demeter_metamorphosis/README.md

 (DiffEoMorphic METamorphic Regristration)

+**Warning** : This depot is still in progress, Jupyter notebooks will be provided soon.

 You are seeing the birth of a new python librairy, intended to solve diffeomoprhic registration problems using metamorphosis and LDDMM.
 For more details on the methods please read the joined PDF :